Hendrix-CS/csci151/labs/maze-enums.md

 * `public Maze(int width, int height)`

   This constructor brings in a width and height, and initializes the 2D array to be of this size.
-All `Cells` are initially `CLOSED`.
+  Also, you need to set each individual `Cell` to be `CLOSED`.

 * `public int getWidth()`